tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 After listening to students' comments, continue the presentation by highlighting the tools and techniques we have learned up to this point.

-* In this unit, you added to your toolbox several techniques: preprocessing, tokenizing, and lemmatizing text; aggregating word counts; creating n-grams; normalizing to TF-IDF weights; sentiment analysis; parsing and pos-tagging text, and named entity recognition.
+* In this unit, you added several techniques to your toolbox: preprocessing, tokenizing, and lemmatizing text; aggregating word counts; creating n-grams; normalizing to TF-IDF weights; sentiment analysis; parsing and pos-tagging text, and named entity recognition.
 These tools include the libraries NLTK, word cloud, and spaCy.

 We have learned a lot!
 Tell the class that it is often not enough to transform text data in the ways that we have done.
 To use this data for classification or prediction, we need to make them features—numerical representations of unstructured text.
 Ask the class for examples of features that can be created from text documents.